open-edge-platform/edge-microvisor-toolkit-standalone-node/README.md

 performance on Intel Architecture-based platforms.
 - **Kubernetes Integration:** Seamlessly deploy and manage applications using Kubernetes and cloud-native tools.
 - **Foundational Extensions:** These extensions support the deployment of diverse application types, including both modern cloud-native as well as traditional VM-based applications.

-Edge Microvisor Toolkit Standalone Node is designed to evaluate Edge AI applications on Intel platforms, allowing customers can gain critical insights into their capabilities.
+- **Easy Evaluation:** The Edge Microvisor Standalone Node allows for critical insights into the capabilities of Edge AI solutions, which is beneficial for deployments of use-case-specific applications and potential scale outs.

 ## System Requirements